sustainablesardinia/technical-documents/en/README-template.md

 ### What are the current (or predicted) consequences of the problem?

-### How does solving the problem fit into the Initiative's aims?
+### How does solving the problem fit into Sustainable Sardinia's aims?

 -------------------------------------------------------------------------------